 Reclaimed barn wood will often have nail holes of varying sizes and quantities.
-In the history of barn wood, there is a well-documented evolution of nails that can be used to date beams.
+This is one of the most unusual wood characteristic because, throughout barn wood's history, there is a well-documented evolution of nails that can be used to date beams.

 Sap stains are caused by a fungus that feeds on the sap created by the tree.
 The fungus does not live inside of the tree due to lack of oxygen.
 Because of this, it does not affect the structural integrity of the wood or count against it in the wood grading process.
-Sap stains will most commonly be found in maple and pine wood.
+Sap stains are a wood characteristic most commonly be found in maple and pine wood.

 Images: Blender Stack Exchange